Christine Weick

 Christine Weick (born 1962) is an American Christian activist and author who gained national exposure during the 2010s.
-She has protested against Muslims inside Muslim places of worship, against gay rights, and holiday traditions like Santa Claus and the Easter Bunny.
-She asserted in a now-viral video that the logo of Monster Energy sports drink depicts the Number of the Beast.
+She has protested against Muslims inside Muslim places of worship, against homosexuality, and holiday traditions like Santa Claus and the Easter Bunny.
+She asserted in a now-viral video that the logo of Monster Energy sports drink depicts the number of the beast.